Vasileia-Apostolou/all_about_glam_blog/README.md

 ### Unresolved Bugs

-* A user who is logged it can still have access to the "Login" page by typing /login in the URL link.
+* A user who is logged in can still have access to the "Login" page by typing /login in the URL link.
 * A user can access the "Edit" page and edit other's posts by typing /edit_post in the URL link.

 ### Code Validation